 Bachelor’s Degrees to Women

-Fewer engineering and computer/information sciences bachelor’s degrees are awarded to women as compared to men.
-Overall, interest in these fields has grown, with more than 230,000 bachelor’s degrees in engineering and computer/ information sciences awarded in the 2018-2019 academic year.
-Although in the past the percentage of females earning degrees has remained relatively unchanged, in the 2018-2019 academic year, women now represent about 21% of the bachelor’s degree holders in these fields.
+Historically, fewer bachelor’s degrees in engineering and computer/information sciences are awarded to women than men.
+Overall, interest in these fields has grown, with more than 249,000 bachelor’s degrees in engineering and computer/ information sciences awarded in the 2020-2021 academic year.
+Although the percentage of women earning degrees has remained relatively unchanged in the past, the number of women obtaining bachelor’s degrees in engineering and computer science has more than doubled from 2011 to 2020.
+Overall, the percentage of women in comparison to men has increased from 17.7% to 22.5%

 Advanced Degrees Earned by Women